edkedk99/streamlit_sql/README.md

 ### DELETE

 - Delete one or multiple rows by selecting in DataFrame and clicking the corresponding button.
-I dialog will list selected rows and confirm deletion.
+A dialog will list selected rows and confirm deletion.